-Management is committed to moderate annual service charge increases intended to produce a 4% increase in overall annual revenues, instead of the wide swings in rates in the past.
-We understand it is hoping to achieve this through additional recovery of fixed costs, continued cost reductions, labor force reductions, and the use of cash for capital when appropriate.
+Management is committed to moderate annual rate increases intended to produce a 4% increase in overall annual revenues, instead of the wide swings in rates in the past.
+We understand it is hoping to achieve this through implementation of fixed-cost recovery, continued cost reductions, labor force reductions, and the use of cash for capital when appropriate.